The inability to stargaze in NYC is one of my biggest conflicts about living here.

 You would enjoy accompanying me to the opera.
-Or a gypsy punk concert.
+Or swing dancing.
 Or a very cool exhibit at a museum.
 Or on a hike.
 Or to play checkers in Central Park.

 Lastly, in case none of the above apply, you should message me if you think we'd get along.
 I like to think I'm a very open-minded and accepting person.